State in the Interest of K.O., a minor (A-28-12;

 HELD: N.J.S.A.
 2A:4A-44(d)(3) requires two separate previous predicate adjudications for the imposition of an extended-term sentence on a juvenile, including one that resulted in incarceration in a juvenile or adult facility, exclusive of the adjudication for which the disposition court is sentencing the juvenile.

 1. Because statutory interpretation involves the examination of legal issues, it is considered a question of law.
 Accordingly, a de novo standard of review applies on appeal.
 Statutory language should be given its ordinary meaning and be construed in a common-sense manner.
 The Court’s overriding goal is to discern and effectuate the legislative intent underlying the statutory provision at issue.
 Where the language is unclear or ambiguous, or if the Legislature’s intention is otherwise uncertain, resort may be had to extrinsic aids to “assist [the Court] in [its] understanding of the Legislature’s will.”
 Pizzullo v.
 N.J.
 Mfrs.
 Ins.
-Co.196 N.J.
+Co., 196 N.J.
 251, 264 (2008).

 2. Under N.J.S.A.
 2A:4A-44(d)(3), an extended term may be imposed “if [the court] finds that the juvenile was adjudged delinquent on at least two separate occasions, for offenses which, if committed by an adult, would constitute a crime of the first or second degree, and was previously committed to an adult or juvenile facility.”
 In this part of the statute, the Legislature has moved to the past tense, and not just for the past adjudication but also for the additional requirement that at least one such adjudication resulted in commitment to a juvenile or adult facility.
 The words refer to someone who “was adjudicated” and “was previously committed” on at least one such occasion to a facility.
 Both conditions clearly are from the person’s past and do not naturally suggest the inclusion of the present adjudication before the disposition court.
 The Court is unpersuaded that the failure to include the word “previously” twice when identifying the two required findings compels a plain language reading that the present adjudication may count as one of two separate offenses.
 The language of section 4A-44(d)(3) points to a natural reading that does not favor the State’s position or the extended-term sentence imposed on Kyle.
 To the extent one could argue that there is some ambiguity in the text of the section, the Court may resort to legislative history.
 Here, legislative history is silent on the specific issue before the Court.
 Further, to the extent that section 4A-44(d)(3) is not a model of perfect clarity, because it is a juvenile justice statute involving among the most severe sanctions that can be imposed on a juvenile, principles of lenity deserve consideration.
 To the extent that reasonable people can differ on whether the Legislature indeed intended to allow for an extended-term sentence for individuals like Kyle, who have only one previous separate predicate offense, not including the offense for which they are being sentenced, the Court concludes that the more lenient construction of the statute should pertain.
 N.J.S.A.
 2A:4A-44(d)(3) requires two separate previous predicate adjudications, including one that resulted in incarceration in a juvenile or adult facility, exclusive of the adjudication for which the disposition court is sentencing the juvenile.
 The imposition of an extended term for Kyle transgresses that interpretation of the statute.
 The Court therefore reverses the extended-term sentence imposed.